dcaron/workshop-fortune-service/exercise-4-start.md

 * Check the service registry Dashboard in the browser and see that both applications are registered
 * Play around to (auto) scale the number of instances of your Fortune Service
 * Completely shut down all instances of your Fortune Service and see how the UI application behaves
-* Take a look at the Hystrix Dashboard in the browser

 ## Hints